lambdageek/monovm-embed-sample/README.md

 ## Limitations ##

-* Only works on OSX or Ubuntu 20.04 (other recent Linux distros may work too)
+* Only works on OSX or Debian 11, or Ubuntu 20.04 (other recent Linux distros may work too)
 * It needs the mono embedding hearders which are currently not included in the runtime packs ([dotnet/runtime#46461](https://github.com/dotnet/runtime/issues/46461)), the sample includes them in the `vendor/mono-headers/` directory, but this is not a good idea.
-* It uses a gross hack to download a `Microsoft.NETCore.App.Mono` runtime pack for the current platform and to find the native Mono library within it.
 * Until https://github.com/dotnet/runtime/issues/49661 is fixed, Linux builds need `patchelf`

 ### Help Wanted ###